manu-script/TaxDivToL/README.md

+Supporting code for the manuscript:

-# Metagenomic Workflow for Biomonitoring across the Tree of Life using PCR-free Ultra-deep Sequencing of Extracellular eDNA
+# Taxonomic diversity assessment across the tree of life from extracellular eDNA

+Manu et al., 2023

 List of files in the repo:

-1. *Metadata file* - metadata.tsv
+1. **metadata.tsv** - Metadata spreadsheet
-2. *Snakemake pipeline* to perform taxonomic annotation & filtering - snakemake_workflow.smk
-3. *R script* to create Richness Accumulation & Sample Coverage plots - scripts/plot.richness.coverage.R
-4. *R script* to compute Coefficient of Variation of Richness at Optimal Depth - scripts/calc.richness.cv.R
+2. **envs/** - Conda environments used for the snakemake workflow
+3. **scripts/** - R scripts used to perform the statistical analyses and visualizations
+4. **create_databases.smk** - Snakemake workflow used to download and set up the databases
+5. **analysis_workflow.smk** - Snakemake workflow used to perform the taxonomic analyses

 Correspondence: smanu@ccmb.res.in